DEFRA/ffc-development-guide/docs/source-code.md

 When following feature branch development, pull requests should be used to collaborate and ensure code quality.

 Pull requests should be created in line with [Defra's standards](https://github.com/DEFRA/software-development-standards/blob/master/processes/pull_requests.md) and reviewed in the spirit of [FFC's code review standards](/docs/code-review.md).

+Pull requests should trigger a build and a PR deployment to support the view.